umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/7-8-migration-dataTypes.md

 # Migrating data types

 When migrating content from Umbraco 7 to Umbraco 8, the data type 'pre-value' structure has changed.
-In Umbraco 8, the term 'pre-values' no longer exist and instead its referred to as `property editor configuration`.
+In Umbraco 8, the term 'pre-values' no longer exist and instead it is referred to as `property editor configuration`.

 In Umbraco 8 property editor configuration is a strongly typed object.
 There are plenty of examples in the [Umbraco-CMS codebase](https://github.com/umbraco/Umbraco-CMS/blob/v8/dev/src/Umbraco.Web/PropertyEditors/ContentPickerConfiguration.cs).

 This configuration is stored differently in Umbraco 8 than it was in Umbraco 7.
 In Umbraco 7, each pre-value property was stored as a different row in a different database table.
-This was hugely inneficient and so in Umbraco 8 this is simplified and property editor configuration is stored as the JSON serialized version of the strongly typed configuration object.
+This was hugely inefficient and so in Umbraco 8 this is simplified and property editor configuration is stored as the JSON serialized version of the strongly typed configuration object.

 When upgrading from Umbraco 7 to Umbraco 8, Umbraco has no way of knowing how any custom property editors have intended to structure their configuration data.
 During the upgrade, Umbraco will just convert the key/value pairs from the old pre-value database table into a serialized JSON version of those values.
 There's a reasonable chance that the end result of this data conversion is not compatible with the custom property editor.